Rlk81/CS3398-cardassians-S2019/README.md

   * Bug Fix:
         Before, changing difficulty would permanently change it unless Teetris was closed and reopened.
         Now, Diffculty change works as intended.
+* Brian
+  * Features added:
+     The difficulty class `difficulty.h` and `difficulty.cpp` now changes the probability of getting certain blocks.
+In easy, you are much more likely to get the two easiest blocks, the squre and the line.
+And for hard you have a much higher chance to not get those easier blocks.
+Normal has no changes as it is the natural game mode.
+This addition is on top of the speed change from the last sprint.
+I also added the ability to change difficulty in game `main.cpp` by pressing the 1, 2, or 3 keys (for easy, normal, hard).